seccubus/seccubus/README.md

 Bug Fixes
 ---------
 * #180 - NMAP script output ignored
+* #186 - Custom SQL table is missing from DB init scripts
 * #198 - Unable to add more then 1 asset
 * #199 - asset_host broken in v6 and upgrade problems
 * #200: Error using ZAP remote